vn971/macro-format/README.txt

 (Gitorious is just a free software alternative to github.)

-Copyright: Vasya Novikov.
+Copyright: Vasya Novikov 2014.
 License: GPL v3.